Data Visualization with Tableau: 4 Best Case Studies to Know

 Bookimed: Building real-time analytical dashboards

 Bookimed, a Ukrainian service for searching the best medical solutions worldwide, wanted to make an x2 increase in revenue by year.
-To do so, the company’s managers would have to make reasonable decisions based on data.
+To do so, the companies that use Tableau would have to make reasonable decisions based on data.
 We understood that previously managers had issues with evaluating hypothesis and tasks prioritization because of the manual filtering through the information.
 Usual data analysis required next steps:

 - Making a task for IT-department to load raw data in CSV file.